cannin/ga-beacon/README.md

 # Google Analytics Beacon [![Analytics](https://ga-beacon.appspot.com/UA-71196-10/ga-beacon/readme?pixel)](https://github.com/igrigorik/ga-beacon)

+_This is a fork of <https://github.com/igrigorik/ga-beacon>, without the explicit dependency on Google App Engine and with Docker support._

+---

 Sometimes it is impossible to embed the JavaScript tracking code provided by Google Analytics: the host page does not allow arbitrary JavaScript, and there is no Google Analytics integration.
 However, not all is lost! **If you can embed a simple image (pixel tracker), then you can beacon data to Google Analytics.** For a great, hands-on explanation of how this works, check out the following guides:

 * [Using a Beacon Image for GitHub, Website and Email Analytics](http://www.sitepoint.com/using-beacon-image-github-website-email-analytics/)